AstarNetwork/astar-docs/docs/learn/governance/index.md

 ## Actors

 Different actors have different roles in the governance system.
-When executing any of the governance actions, the _origin_ of the call will determined the privileges it has.
+When executing any of the governance actions, the _origin_ of the call will determine the privileges it has.

-E.g. in case a regular user submits a democracy proposal, the _origin_ will be user's account, controlled by the user's private key.
+E.g. in case a regular user submits a democracy proposal, the _origin_ will be the user's account, controlled by the user's private key.
 However, in case of a `Main Council` call, the _origin_ will be the `Main Council` collective with some level of agreement, e.g. 2/3 majority.
 Such a call will have more privileges than a regular user's call, but it requires some consensus among the council members.